docker-for-data-science/docker-for-data-science-tutorial/exercises/03_data_science_workflows_using_docker/README.md

 ## Exercise A: Self-Contained Container

 Jupyter notebooks are the perfect vehicle to share the results of an academic paper or data study.
-But in order for our notebooks to work, users will need to have access to our data and all the dependencies that were used to produce the original dataset.
+But in order for our notebooks to work, users will need to have access to our data and all the dependencies that were used to produce the original calculations.

 We refer to this as the ["Works on my Machine" problem](https://blog.codinghorror.com/the-works-on-my-machine-certification-program/)